nzajk/nzajk/README.md

-hey, i'm nick

-swe intern @ google

-cs @ mcmaster university
+hey, im nick. im currently a swe intern at google.